hishamsajid/ga-datavalidator-poc/README.md

 # ga-datavalidator-poc

 The Project is an attempt to automate the GA Analytics Audit at Marketlytics using Google Core Reporting and Management APIs.
-This is only a proof of concpept for a larger, more complex web-based app explained and linked in this article. http://marketlytics.com/blog/google-analytics-audit-tool
+This is only a proof of concpept for a larger, more complex web-based app explained and linked in this article: http://marketlytics.com/blog/google-analytics-audit-tool

 ## Getting Started